When Does Group Invariant Learning Survive Spurious Correlations?: Experiments

+\paragraph{Label balance criterion.} To verify the necessity of the label balance criterion, we investigate the cases when the falsity exposure is satisfied.
+As the SCILL{ gt} on PC-MNIST satisfies the falsity exposure, we construct such cases by disturbing the label balancing weights in SCILL.
+We multiply the estimated label proportion of class 0 by 0.5 to get the unbalanced SCILL{ ub}.
+As shown in Table~\ref{tab:pcmnist}, under Oracle selection, the test accuracy of SCILL{ ub} drops approximately 15\% compared with SCILL{ gt}, thus verifying the impact of label balance.
+More results can be found in the appendix.

-To verify the necessity of label balance criterion, we directly remove the instance reweighting on SCILL, and obtain SCILL-UW.
-The experimental results in Table~\ref{tab:pcmnist} and \ref{tab:hans} show that SCILL-UW performs worse than SCILL, demonstrating the necessity of label balance criterion.
+We further show the importance of the instance reweight step in SCILL, which is designed following the label balance criterion.
+For this, we remove the instance reweight step in SCILL, obtaining SCILL{ uw}.
+The experimental results in Table~\ref{tab:pcmnist} and \ref{tab:hans} show that SCILL{ uw} performs worse than SCILL, demonstrating the importance of the instance reweight step in SCILL.